-This document summarizes the conclusions reached, and contains the commonly accepted rules applicable along the corridor.
-It also serves as a management tool for the Management Board and as a tool for supervising the proper operation of the corridor to the Executive Board.
-It is a basic document that be regularly updated with newly defined solutions, so it will become a point of reference that can continuously support the work of the members.
+This document also summarizes the conclusions reached so far, and serves as a management tool for the Management Board and as a tool for the Executive Board for supervising the proper operation of the corridor.
+It is a steering document that shall be regularly updated and serve as a point of reference, that can continuously support the work of the members.

-The Implementation Plan aims to present to the Executive Board for their approval (as required by article9 of the RFC Regulation and to the European Commission the main characteristics of the RFC Amber, the measures taken so far and the planned procedures for its operation.
+The Implementation Plan aims to present to the Executive Board for its approval (as required by article 9 of the RFC Regulation) and to the European Commission and other stakeholders the main characteristics of RFCAmber, the objectives of the corridor, the measures taken so far and the planned procedures for its operation.

-The Implementation Plan is also to be published on the website of RFC Amber, in order to ensure transparency, encourage networking with other corridors and to attract the interest of potential business partners, stakeholders and the interested general public.
+The updated Implementation Plan will be published on the website of RFC Amber, in order to ensure transparency, encourage networking with other corridors and to inform potential business partners, stakeholders and the interested general public.

-1.3 Aim of RFC Amber Members
+1.3 Aims of RFC Amber Members

-In accordance with Article 8 of the Regulation, the governance structure of the Corridor assembles the following entities:
+In accordance with Article 8 of the Regulation, the governance structure of the corridor assembles the following entities: